dinusha00/jmeter-docker/README.md

 # jmeter-docker

-Docker files and test jmeter JMX file to start a jmeter cluster and run a stanalone and distributed load test
+Docker files and test jmeter JMX file to start a jmeter cluster and run a standalone and distributed load test

 ## Build Image from Docker File